-The list begins with the King of Poker, the Royal Flush, and continues down to the random five cards.
+The list begins with the King of Poker, poker winning hands, the Royal Flush, and continues down to the random five cards.

 Obtaining a Royal Flush, in which all poker cards rated from Ace to King are from the same suit, is extremely rare.
 The majority of players who win big in the game wait their entire life to obtain this winning sequence.